The Anatomy of Violence: The Biological Roots of Crime

 Time: 4:00 - 6:00 p.m.

 Location: College of Law - Room 114

-CLE: CLE credit has been request, approval is expected.
+CLE: 2 CLE credits (requested), approval is expected.

 OIP Client Dewey Jones Exonerated; 17th Person Freed through Efforts of OIP

 Congratulations to the OIP team and client Dewey Jones who was exonerated Thursday, January 30, 2014.
 Summit County (OH) Judge Mary Margaret Rowland dismissed aggravated murder, aggravated kidnapping, and aggravated robbery charges against Jones, who spent 20 years in prison.
 Jones was convicted in 1993 murder of 71-year-old Neil Rankin.
 The OIP’s investigation uncovered police misconduct, and DNA testing eventually came back and proved his innocence.

 Jones is the 17th person freed by OIP efforts.
 Together, OIP clients have spent nearly 300 years in prison for crimes they did not commit.

 Students who worked on this case over the years include: Shabby Allen, Amanda Bleiler, Julie Kathman, Eric Kmetz, Bryant Strayer, Scott Brenner and Sarvani Prasad, Eric Gooding and Brian Howe, Chris Brown and Matt Katz, Amanda Rieger and Nicole Billec, Ryan McGraw, and Stacey Skuza.

 - UC Magazine: Ohio Innocence Project frees 17th person, Dewey Jones